jeffskinnerbox/people-counter/CAMERA.md

 explain all of this!! - https://www.raspberrypi.org/documentation/hardware/camera/

 # Tools
+The Pi Camera drivers are proprietary, and in a sense, that they do not follow any standard APIs.
+That means that applications have to be written specifically for the Raspberry Pi camera.
+Under Linux, the standard API for cameras (including web cams) is V4L (Video for Linux), and a number of applications have been written that support any camera with a V4L driver.
+An independent developer has now written a user space V4L driver for the Raspberry Pi camera, which is available from here3.
+With that driver, you can use generic Linux applications written for cameras.
+The driver has a few limitations: it is closed sourced, and can be a little slow because it runs as a user program rather than a kernel driver.
+The program worked reasonably well when I tested it and it is expected to continue to improve.

 If you hook your camera up to a Linux box, you can use `v4l2-ctld` to list the supported video formats.
 The [`v4l2-ctl` tool][05] is used to control [video4linux][04] devices,